CaptOrb/Stats-With-Python/README.md

-"# STAT10430 Statistics With Python"
+# STAT10430 Statistics With Python